kotfu/ksc/README.md

       $ ksc -k home | pbcopy

-* Because the tilde character `~` can mean both the `Option` key as well as `Shift-Backtick`, the following input is ambiguous:
+* Because the tilde character `~` can mean both the `Option` key as well as `Shift-Grave`, the following input is ambiguous:

-      $ ksc $@~
+      $ ksc '$@~'

-  It could either mean `Shift-Command-~`, which is valid, or `Shift-Command-Option`, which is not, therefore this input causes a parsing error.
-You can clarify by spelling out the modifier keys and including the `shift` as a modifier, which makes the program assume that the `~` is the key you want, not a modifier.
-You can also use the key name:
+  Note the single quotes to protect all those special characters from being interpreted by your shell.
+This could either mean `Shift-Command-~`, which is valid, or `Shift-Command-Option`, which is not, therefore this input causes a parsing error.
+You can clarify by using:

+      $ ksc command tilde
+      Shift-Command-~

+  or:

-      $ ksc shift command tilde
+      $ ksc -c shift command grave
+      Shift-Command-Tilde (~)

 ## Apple Style